New physics in multi-electron muon decays: Experimental Reach

+\paragraph{Sensitivity to exotic decays:} Similarly to the SM decays above, to estimate the sensitivity of Mu3e to the neutrinoless channel, we impose the requirement that all five tracks are within the experimental acceptance.
+Since the exotic mode has no missing energy, we further require that $E_{\rm missing} < 10$~MeV, similarly to the sensitivity studies for $\muthreee$.
+The impact of this last cut on the new-physics rate as well as on the intrinsic SM background is shown in \cref{fig:missing_E_dists}.
+Even though the MC statistics are small in this region of phase space, we can readily conclude that the combination of applied cuts is exceedingly stringent, pushing the estimated intrinsic background branching ratio to $\mathcal{O}(10^{-15})$ or lower at no significance cost to the signal efficiency.

-\paragraph{Sensitivity to exotic decays:} The sensitivity of Mu3e to lepton-flavor-violating decays with five tracks is estimated by requiring that the experiment observes a total of $10^{3}$ new-physics events per $10^{15}$ $\mu^+$ decays, after the signal selection discussed above.
+We quote the sensitivity of Mu3e to lepton-flavor-violating decays with five tracks requiring a total of $10^{3}$ new-physics events per $10^{15}$ $\mu^+$ decays after the signal selection discussed above.
 We believe that this requirement is extremely conservative.
 Firstly, the signal selection criteria can be relaxed by exploiting charge identification (most new-physics events have two visible electron tracks), significantly boosting the signal efficiency.
 Secondly, while we do not simulate accidental, beam-induced, and charge-misidentification backgrounds, our discussion in \cref{sec:backgrounds} indicates that even before any kinematical requirements, these backgrounds are not expected to be larger than about a thousand events.
 Therefore, if the power of kinematical background rejection that was found for the $3e$ channel is of similar size also for the $5e$ channel, then the $\mu \to 5e$ search should be background free for branching ratios as low as $10^{-15}$.
+Nevertheless, all our results are based on a signal rate of 1000 events, post-selection.

 The reach of Mu3e in the parameter space of the dark higgsed $U(1)_d$ model, discussed in \cref{sec:model}, is shown in \cref{fig:sensitivity} for different values of $m_\hdark$ and $m_\Adark$.
 We fix the kinetic mixing parameter to $\varepsilon =10^{-4}$, below the reach of the prompt decay searches, and above the limits set by the beam-dump searches at FASER~\cite{CERN-FASER-CONF-2023-001} and other beam-dump experiments~\cite{Dobrich:2023dkm,Ilten:2018crw,Antel:2023hkf}.
 We also fix the dark coupling to $\alpha_D = \alpha/10$ for illustration, although the decay rate is mostly insensitive to the exact choice of this parameter.
 In the regions of parameter space where this choice leads to a breakdown of perturbativity for the scalar quartic coupling, $\lambda > \sqrt{4 \pi}$, we draw the experimental sensitivity with a dashed line.
 No previous experimental search for this channel exists to the best of our knowledge, so Mu3e can provide the best limits on $|y_{e\mu}|^2 + |y_{\mu e}|^2$ for $m_{h_d} < m_{\mu} - m_e$ and $m_\Adark <m_\hdark /2$.
 In the case of a discovery, Mu3e could measure the dark photon and dark scalar masses, depending on the observed signal rate.
 We show the reconstructed dark photon and scalar masses in \cref{fig:mass_resolution}.